10d9e/wormhole/README.md

 # wormhole
-Wormhole is an experimental IPFS node backed by the Filecoin Graphsync Protocol
+Wormhole is an experimental WhyPFS node backed by the Filecoin Graphsync Protocol